jup-ag/space-station/guides/7-jlp/4-JLP-Economics.md

 ### Fetching AUM and Calculating JLP Virtual Price

-The code snippets below show how to to fetch the AUM from the JLP pool onchain account, as well as calculating the JLP virtual price in real time:
+The code snippets below show how to fetch the AUM from the JLP pool onchain account, as well as calculating the JLP virtual price in real time:

 [Fetch pool AUM](https://github.com/julianfssen/jupiter-perps-anchor-idl-parsing/blob/main/src/examples/get-pool-aum.ts)